Wisconsin Ignition Interlock Device

 How do ignition interlock devices work?

-How much do ignition interlock devices cost?
+How much does an ignition interlock device cost?